Your Cart

 Possible Risks and Complications

-While spinal anesthesia is generally considered safe, there are potential risks and complications associated with the procedure.
-These may include headache, nerve damage, infection, or allergic reactions.
-It is important for the anesthesiologist to monitor the patient closely during and after the procedure to mitigate any complications.
+While spinal anesthesia is considered safe and effective for C-sections, there are potential risks and complications associated with the procedure.
+These may include headache, nerve damage, or an allergic reaction to the medication used.